jamietre/iter8/README.md

 //}
 ```

+#### assignTo()

+Assuming the sequence containst *key-value pairs* map them to the target object.
+Works the same as `toObject()` but assigns each kvp to an existing object rather than creating a new one.
+Returns the input object.

 #### as(Type)

 Creates an instance of `Type` using the sequence as a single constructor argument.
 This works well with the ES6 `Map` and `Set` types, or any other type constructed from an iterable.